Growth Management Act

-HB 1099, sponsored by Duerr, Fitzgibbon and Dolan would add a new climate element to the GMA, that would then require counties to incorporate climate change into their planning process in their comprehensive plans.
+HB 1099 was a bill before the Legislature in 2022 that failed only due to lack of time.
+We would like it to be passed in the next session.
+It would add a new climate element to the GMA, that would then require counties to incorporate climate change into their planning process in their comprehensive plans.
 It calls for comprehensive plans to help achieve statewide goals of emissions reductions, and reductions in vehicle miles driven per capita.
 It requires that environmental justice be given special consideration, and that the comprehensive plan avoid policies that would create or worsen environmental health disparities.
-It requires that comprehensive plans to raise pedestrian and bicycle transportation to

 Except for small routine or technical changes, King County only updates its comprehensive plan every four years.
 In 2020, there was a a limited scope "four-year midpoint" update, and in 2024 a statutory update is required.

 The GMA lays out a list of "elements" that comprehensive plans are required to include, and a second list of optional elements.
 The mandatory requirements are: